Installing a Transom Swim Platform

 However, a fair number of boats on the water today were built before the establishment of ABYC Standard H-41 in 2014; thus, some older vessels—particularly outboard boats with cutout transoms—might not meet this requirement.

 To be clear, this is not a legal requirement on older boats, but it is a good idea.
-Fortunately, there are ways to add compliant reboarding systems, and one of the most popular for outboard-powered boats is the Garelick model 19536 transom platform with a telescoping, two-step stainless-steel boarding ladder.
+Fortunately, there are ways to add compliant reboarding systems, and one of the most popular for outboard-powered boats is one like the transom platforms with steps sold by Boat Outfitters.

 Skill Level: 2.5 of 5